lhavelund/TFLAPI/readme.md

 # TFL API tests

-This you will likely not find particularly interested.
+This you will likely not find particularly interesting.
 It's just me messing around with the [Transport for London Developer API](http://www.tfl.gov.uk/businessandpartners/syndication/) to acquire departures for the local bus stop, showing me buses to work and into town.

 # Demo?